imperfectinventions/car_sun_block/README.md

 - The vinyl piece was thin and broke when weeding
 - The strap is so long that the ends stick to the window sometimes
 - The strap feels like it'll break off.
 Not sure if that's a problem or not.
+- Too thin.
+The sun shines straight through it.

 # Design 1 (Commit: a7ae7d1d62f600c032e3408b9306f1db0db2ba78)